Select a publication venue

 The ease of access can determine how broadly an article is read, cited, and discussed.
 The broader the access to a scholarly work, the greater its potential readership.

-Access to subscription-based publications is limited because of the fees charged to subscribe and read.
+Access to subscription-based publications is limited because readers must pay to subscribe and read.
 Open access publications are available to anyone with an internet connection, in any part of the world, not just at well-funded universities.

 The Directory of Open Access Journals (DOAJ) is a database of fully open access journals that meet criteria for quality.
 Articles in journals indexed in DOAJ are more easily discoverable.